MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/2023-updates.md

 - 16 issues opened (14 from Community)
 - 17 issues closed (15 Community issues closed)

-The following people have contributed to PowerShell docs by submitting pull requests or filing issues.
+The following people contributed to PowerShell docs this month by submitting pull requests or filing issues.
 Thank you!

 |    GitHub Id     | PRs merged | Issues opened |
 | ---------------- | :--------: | :-----------: |